-27. EVENTS AFTER BALANCE SHEET DATE
+23. EVENTS AFTER BALANCE SHEET DATE

-On March 3, 2023, The Group paid a distribution amounted to \$380.6 million (0.500 per CBFI) in respect of the fourth quarter results of 2022.
+On March 8, 2024, the Group paid a distribution amounted to \$399.7 million (0.5250 per CBFI) in respect of the fourth quarter results of 2023.

 In accordance with Mexican tax rules, the total taxable result subject to minimum distribution guidelines for FIBRAs includes foreign exchange gains and inflationary impacts on foreign currency denominated debt.
-The Group has calculated these impacts on its 2022 required distribution.
-In order to comply with the applicable tax laws, the Group declared an extraordinary cash distribution of 0.8788 per CBFI, paid on March 10, 2023.
-This extraordinary cash distribution is in addition to the scheduled cash distributions totalling 2.0000 per CBFI which the Group has made or authorized in respect of the full year 2022.
+The Group declared an extraordinary distribution of 2.2598 per CBFI (paid 70% in CBFIs and 30% in cash) on March 14, 2024.